Are you sure? We noticed you didn’t check the box to agree to receive information about upcoming events.

 Register Now

-Unexpected decisions, confusing changes, and powerful emotions arise yet understanding the physical, emotional, and spiritual stages of the dying process can help steady you, ease your fear, and help you be more present.
+Understanding the physical, emotional, and spiritual stages of the dying process can help steady you, ease your fear, and help you be more present when a loved one is dying even when unexpected decisions, confusing changes, and powerful emotions arise.

 As someone close to you approaches their final days, accompanying them through those last stages can upend your own life.